-In partnership with NASUAD and participating states, we work to assess, compare, and improve programs that provide long-term services and supports to older adults and people with physical disabilities.
-At the core of this effort is a consumer survey, gauging people’s satisfaction with services and the impacts on their quality of life. o
+In partnership with ADvancing States (formerly NASUAD) and participating states, we work to assess, compare, and improve programs that provide long-term services and supports to older adults and people with physical disabilities.
+At the core of this effort is a consumer survey, gauging people’s satisfaction with services and the impacts on their quality of life.

 The National Core Indicators – Aging and Disabilities (NCI-AD) grew out of state aging and disabilities agencies’ desire for valid data to address important social, community, and person-centered goals as well as quality of life.